Adedeji1/wireframing/README.md

 > **Example**: During early planning, a product team uses Figma to sketch out a user dashboard.
 Developers use this wireframe to identify backend requirements, while designers refine the UI — all based on the same shared model.
 This prevents rework, ensures design consistency, and keeps the project on track.

+##  Real-World Scenario: Catching Usability Issues Early with Wireframing

+###  Scenario: Redesigning a User Onboarding Flow

+A SaaS company was planning to redesign the onboarding experience for new users of their analytics dashboard.
+The initial concept was simple: present users with a multi-step form that would gather account preferences, industry details, and data integration options.

+Using **Figma**, the design team created a wireframe outlining each onboarding step, including progress indicators, form fields, and call-to-action buttons.
+Before development started, the wireframes were reviewed by the product team, developers, and a few internal users.

+###  Issues Identified in the Wireframe Stage

+- **Overwhelming First Impression**: The first step had too many input fields, which felt intimidating and cluttered.
+- **Navigation Confusion**: Test users weren’t sure how to go back to a previous step or save progress.
+- **Lack of Context**: Certain options (like selecting a data source) didn’t include tooltips or explanations, leading to confusion.

+###  How the Issues Were Resolved

+- The onboarding flow was simplified by splitting complex steps into smaller, more digestible parts.
+- Clear navigation buttons ("Back", "Next", "Save and Exit") were added to each screen.
+- Contextual help icons and brief descriptions were included to guide users through unfamiliar terms.

+All of these changes were made at the **wireframe level** — before any design polishing or development took place.

+###  Impact on the Final Product

+- **Higher User Completion Rates**: After launch, user drop-off during onboarding dropped by 40%.
+- **Faster Development**: Developers built the onboarding flow with fewer revisions since the structure and interactions had already been validated.
+- **Improved User Satisfaction**: Feedback highlighted how intuitive and approachable the new onboarding experience was.

+---

+###  Conclusion

+Wireframing played a pivotal role in catching usability issues early, saving time and effort later in the development process.
+By allowing teams to experiment, gather feedback, and iterate quickly, wireframes ensure that the final product is not only functional — but also user-friendly and aligned with real user needs.